Star Of Bethlehem Control

 Keith's Pro Tips

 "If the Star of Bethlehem happens to resist the recommended selective herbicides on your lawn, your best bet is using RoundUp or Glyphosate, which is a non-selective weed killer.
-Glyphosate is certain to eliminate Star of Bethlehem and get to the bulbs beneath the soil which is the main culprit to eradicate, but will also kill any plants the weed is growing near."
+Glyphosate is certain to eliminate the star of Bethlehem and get to the bulbs beneath the soil, which is the main culprit in eradicating it, but it will also kill any plants the weed is growing near."

 Star of Bethlehem Control: How To Get Rid of Star of Bethlehem

-The Star of Bethlehem is native to Europe and is now a common invader in the United States.
-Its pleasant appearance and flowers make some lawn owners not regard the Star of Bethlehem as a weed at all despite the fact that all parts of the plant are toxic.
+The star of Bethlehem, also called the garden star-of-Bethlehem, summer snowflake, grass lily, nap-at-noon, or eleven-o'clock lady, is native to Europe and is now a common invader in the United States.
+Its pleasant appearance and flowers make some lawn owners not regard the star of Bethlehem as a weed, even though all parts of the plant are toxic.
 Because of that, they should be removed immediately from lawns once they have emerged.

-The way the Star of Bethlehem spreads is through underground bulbs which can each easily produce seven new bulbs annually making it very easy for the weed to quickly take over your lawn if nothing is done to control them.
-Small clumps of leaves appear mid-spring, and continue to grow into late spring when flowers are produced.
+The way the star of Bethlehem spreads is through underground bulbs, which can each easily produce seven new bulbs annually.
+This makes it very easy for the weed to quickly take over your lawn if nothing is done to control it.
+Small clumps of leaves appear mid-spring and continue to grow into late spring when flowers are produced.

-The Star of Bethlehem is a potential threat to native vegetation.
+The star of Bethlehem is a potential threat to native vegetation.
 It can form dense stands along the edges of rivers and streams, traveling rapidly downstream to new locations.
-Star of Bethlehem is poisonous to livestock when it grows on pastures, as well as to children who frolic around the plant and are curious enough to taste it.
+When it grows on pastures, the star of Bethlehem is poisonous to livestock and children who frolic around it and are curious enough to taste it.

-If Star of Bethlehem is growing on your property, our DIY treatment guide can help.
-The following guide below was developed by our lawn care experts and will show what you need to do to remove this weed from your lawn with the help of our professional herbicide recommendations.
-Follow the step-by-step instructions and you are guaranteed to eliminate Star of Bethlehem quickly and affordably.
+If the star of Bethlehem is growing on your property, our DIY treatment guide can help.
+Our lawn care experts developed the guide below, which will show you how to remove this weed from your lawn with our professional herbicide recommendations.
+Follow the step-by-step instructions, and you will be guaranteed to eliminate the star of Bethlehem weeds easily.

 Identification